saturn4er/beego-assets/README.md

 - minify_css - Flag to minify stylesheet assets
 - combine_js - Flag to combine multiple javascript files into one file
 - combine_css - Flag to combine multiple stylesheet files into one file
+- production_mode - It this flag is FALSE, assets will be recompiled each page request

 ### Config example: